mongodb-developer/SocialStats/README.md

 ## About the Architecture

-The app is built using a serverless architecture using MongoDB Stitch.
+The app is built using a serverless architecture using MongoDB Realm.
 The app consists of serverless functions, a static web page, and a dashboard built in MongoDB Charts.

 ![App Architecture Diagram](/images/architecture.png "App Architecture Diagram")

-When a user accesses the `index.html` page, they are accessing the `index.html` page that is hosted by Stitch.
+When a user accesses the `index.html` page, they are accessing the `index.html` page that is hosted by Realm.

 When a user uploads their CSV file with all of their Twitter stats, `index.html` encodes the CSV files and calls the `processCSV` serverless function.
 That function is in charge of decoding the CSV file and passing the results to the `storeCsvInDb` serverless function.